jnuho/jnuho.github.io/doc_goproject.md

 Typing 'Enter Key' or clicking 'Search Button'
-	appends a list of resources in which onclick event would trigger another GET API call for detailed info of the clicked resource element.
+	appends a list of resources on the web page below the text input.

+Onclick event on each list element would trigger
+	ajax GET API call for detailed info of the clicked resource element.
+	The list element will unfold or show a modal windows for detailed info.

 In order to sort a list of resources (ECR image uris),
-	I used "sort" library of golang and overide 'Len', 'Less', 'Swap' methods in order to set custom rules of ordering.
+	"sort" library of golang was used with overridden methods 'Len', 'Less' and 'Swap'
 ```

 <br>